Sherryl A Broverman, Associate Professor of the Practice

 Research Categories: science literacy for non-majors; science education reform; the interaction of gender, education and global health

 Research Description: How inclusion of civic issues, international connections, and social engagement alters the cognitive and affective responses of non- major science students to science education.
 How course design impacts the demographics (gender, race, etc) of student enrollment in elective science courses.
 Developing international science courses.
 The factors that impact educational outcomes for girls in rural Kenya.
-Community level HIV risk intervention and geospatial analysis of community interactions and access to public services.
+The impact of sustainable school gardens on anthropomorphic and cognitive outcomes in primary school children in Western Kenya.

 Areas of Interest: